JonesH/markdown-cv/index.md

   * Engaged in cryptocurrency trading and provided consulting services.
   * Analyzed market trends, executed trades, and managed investment portfolios.
-  * Offered insights for informed decision-making in the cryptocurrency market.
+  * Offered insights for informed decision-making in the cryptocurrency market. <br>
 <br> **_Technologies used:_** Python 2, requests

 <!--